 I joke that hippies raised me.
 Nudity was normalized in my house and my own body was always something I loved.
 I was in control of it.
 It was capable, strong, and its the only body I was getting so I may as well enjoy it.

 Fast forward a couple of years and I was pregnant again.
-I met with a team of midwives whom I immediately adored and planned the homebirth I’d missed out on the first time.
+I met with a team of midwives whom I immediately adored and planned the home birth I’d missed out on the first time.
 Everything was perfect but I was measuring a bit ahead of dates so my midwife encouraged us to have an ultrasound before going away for a couple of weeks.
-I soon learned that my body was nurturing not one baby but two and later that evening that I was having two beautiful girls.
+I soon learned that my body was nurturing not one baby but two.

 First on my agenda upon returning home was a follow up ultrasound and 2nd Trimester screen.
 Moments after the wand hit my belly I knew something was terribly wrong.
 They were spending way too much time on one of the girls, the pictures didn’t look right, they were too quiet and then they left me all alone.
 I was called into the hall and told my midwife was on the phone.
 I only remember flashes of what she said between the tears but she told us we had a stuck twin, my girls were terribly sick, it was almost always fatal and referred us immediately to an MFM (doctor of maternal and fetal medicine).